Most students in Singapore receive compulsory education in national schools, following a syllabus stipulated by the Ministry of Education (MOE).

 "Any fool can know.
 The point is to understand." - Albert Einstein.

-Emphasis of our tuition lessons is on understanding of the underlying logical concepts, and the application of relevant skills to produce high-quality answers.
-Using case studies and representative questions, students are exposed to different ways to apply those concepts and skills.
+A student who has understood the teaching must be able to apply.
+Application is the next level in our learning framework.
+Using case studies and representative questions, students are exposed to different ways to apply those concepts and skills learnt.
 They are also given variant questions to test their assimilation.
-This helps to build experience and confidence in the students.
+This helps the students to build experience and confidence.

-Tuition lessons and enrichment classes are conducted by teachers who are subject matter experts.
+Our tuition lessons are conducted by teachers who are subject matter experts.
 All are graduates or post-graduates from top-tier universities in their subject area.
 They are also experienced, having taught for at least 10 - 20 years.
 None of our teachers are students, undergraduates or recent graduates.
 Parents can take comfort in the fact that the expertise and experience of the teacher is not a limiting factor.

 [We have teachers teaching specific subjects.
 Please do not have a narrow expectation of certain gender, race or age.]